COVID In Colorado: Concerning Trend Among Hospitalizations In Younger People Eligible For Vaccine

-Gov. Jared Polis addressed the trend at a news conference Thursday.READ MORE: 'Getting Money To Them Right Now When They Need It': Fax Partnership Helps Struggling Families
+Gov. Jared Polis addressed the trend at a news conference Thursday.READ MORE: 'The 1990 Colorado Is Gone,' So Managers Want Your Input On Rocky Mountain National Park Overcrowding

 “We have seen too many hospitalizations, and tragically, we’ve seen deaths reported in Colorado among the youngest Coloradans, including some in the age group that are fully preventable with the vaccine,” Polis said.